Kaiepi/nqp/docs/ops.markdown

 * `addrport(Address $address --> uint16)`
 Returns the port of an IP address.
 If the address is not an IP address, this should throw.

+## addrscopeid
+* `addrscopeid(Address $address --> uint32)`
+Returns the scope ID of an IPv6 address.
+If the address is not an IPv6 address, this should throw.

 ## gethostname
 * `gethostname(str $str --> str)`